tjcsl/ion/SETUP.md

 ## Changing Master Password

-The master password for vagrant development enviornment is ``swordfish``.
+The master password for vagrant development environment is ``swordfish``.

 In non-Vagrant environments, you should set a master password different from the default.
 Ideally, this password should have many bits of entropy and should be randomly generated.

-We use the secure Argon2 hashing algorithim to secure our master password.
+We use the secure Argon2 hashing algorithm to secure our master password.
 To set the master password, set ``MASTER_PASSWORD`` to the string output of the below script (after changing values as appropriate) in ``secret.py``.
 After changing this value, restart Ion.

 Currently, Ion requires that you use Argon2id to create the hash.
 You also must prepend ``argon2`` to the hash before putting it into ``secret.py``.